phenidone/fith/README.md

 - relocates all reachable functions into the minimum space
 - saves the code and data spaces to files, along with a map-file showing the result of the relocation

-Where a program is written for embedded use, it should not make any reference to the compiler and therefore the GC will discard the majority of the code present in bootstrap.5th.
+Where a program is written for embedded use, it will not make any reference to the compiler and therefore the GC will discard the majority of the code present in bootstrap.5th.

 Execution cannot continue after the GC has run because there is no guarantee that any functions on the return-stack will remain in code space, and the interpreter-loop itself (QUIT) is likely to have also been purged unless it was referenced by the entry-point.

+Once GC is completed, SAVE is called automatically, which saves the relocated program into a binary file along with its map and the chosen entry-point (the GC root).
+The interpreter then exits.

 ## Embedded Runtime